 [Section 145E inserted by No. 48 of 1993 s.
 25; amended by No. 42 of 2004 s.
 108.]

 145F.
-Review
+Reconsidering determinations

 (1) If at least 60 days after the determination is made a person who is affected by the determination satisfies the Director that there is any new evidence that could not have been submitted to the panel and would be likely to affect the determination of the question if it were to be reconsidered by the panel the Director may again refer the question to the panel.